Scoring Configuration Options

 • ON: Prevents scoreboard updates while in Edit Mode until manually exited.

-• Show Remaining Batsmen as "Did Not Bat" in Scorecard/Scorebook
+• Show Remaining Batter as "Did Not Bat" in Scorecard/Scorebook

 • ON: Marks all non-batting players with "Did Not Bat" notation.